 Starting in 2008, various LQCD scientists implemented codes to run on NVIDIA graphics processing units (GPUs) using the "CUDA" extensions to the C and C++ languages.
 Typically these codes accelerated part of the overall computational work performed during LQCD configuration generation and analysis.
 Although very labor intensive to implement, these codes greatly accelerated those portions of LQCD computations, and GPU-accelerated clusters clearly can have greater cost efficiency than conventional Infiniband clusters for some of the calculations of interest.
 In early 2009, the LQCD project acquired a small GPU-accelerated cluster based on "J/Psi" host nodes and NVIDIA Tesla S1070 GPUs, with a total of 16 GPUs deployed across 8 "J/Psi" hosts.
 In 2009 and 2010, via an ARRA-funded project, the "9g" and "10g" GPU-accelerated clusters were purchased and deployed at JLab.
 The "9g" cluster utilizes NVIDIA GPUs based on the GeForce 200 series (such at the GTX-280, GTX-285, Tesla C1060, and Tesla S1070), and the "10g" cluster utilizes NVIDIA GPUs based on the "Fermi" GeForce 400 and 500 series (such at the GTX-480, GTX-580, and Tesla M2050).
 The "Dsg" cluster purchased at Fermilab with FY2011 funds utilizes NVIDIA Tesla M2050 GPUs.
-Starting in 2012, the successor to "Fermi," "Kepler," is expected to be available from NVIDIA.
-"Kepler" will likely have as much as double the throughput of "Fermi", and will have twice the GPU-to-host bandwidth because of its use of the third generation of the PCI Express I/O bus.
+Starting in late calendar 2012, the successor to "Fermi," "Kepler," became available from NVIDIA.
+On LQCD codes, "Kepler" K20 accelerators have 1.5 times the performance of "Fermil" C2050 accelerators, when averaging the increase in performance of single and double precision codes.

 NVIDIA GPUs are available in two forms: the "Tesla" series, which are intended for computations, and the "GTX" or "GeForce" series, which are intended for graphics.
 The Tesla GPUs have a number of numerical advantages, including error correcting memory (ECC) for the detection of memory errors and the correction of all single-bit errors, hardware double precision, and optimized GPU-to-GPU and GPU-to-Infiniband communications.
 The graphics GPUs tend to have less memory (1.5 GBytes, for example, compared to 3 or even 6 GBytes on recent Tesla models), but their memory bandwidth is higher due to faster clocking of the GPU processor, and their cost is much lower than the Tesla models.
 On Tesla models, use of ECC further erodes memory bandwidth and also reduces memory capacity.
 LQCD calculations have higher throughput on the graphics models because of their higher memory bandwidth.
 For calculations that can check on the validity of results, such as those that only do Dirac operator inversions, the graphics cards can be more cost effective.
-However, since many LQCD computations now do more than just matrix inversions, for FY2012 through FY2014 it is very likely that the project will restrict acquisitions to Tesla models.
+However, since many LQCD computations now do more than just matrix inversions, starting in FY2012 the project has restricted acquisitions to Tesla models.
 One final advantage to Tesla models involves warranties; NVIDIA will replace Tesla GPUs that produce numerical errors, but the vendors of graphics cards in general will not.
-In the GPU acquisition at JLab in 2009 and 2010, failures of the graphics cards were observed on numerical calculations.
+In the GPU acquisition at